atecon/benchmark_arima/README.md

 # SARIMAX estimation speed comparison between Python's 'statsmodels' package and Gretl
 The well-known M4 Competition on forecasting (https://www.sciencedirect.com/science/article/pii/S0169207019301128) indicated that pure machine learning and neural network methods performed worse than standard algorithms like ARIMA.
 Thus, even though not well-known in the data science community, yet -- under the tag *ARIMA* you'll find only 3 articles under kdnuggets.com (https://www.kdnuggets.com/tag/arima) -- ARIMA of time-series models belong to the standard repertoire of any data scientist or academic (for a mathemtical elaboration see Lütkepohl (2006)).

 The purpose of this project is to compare the speed of estimating the model coefficients of an ARIMA-type model for both Python's popular 'statsmodels' package and Gretl's built-in arima apparatus.
 Speed of estimation the model's parameters is crucial.
-For instance, if one wants to estimate separate models for a sales forecasting probleme for hundred thousands of articles, computational time is relevant.
+For instance, if one wants to estimate separate models for a sales forecasting problem for hundred thousands of articles, computational time is relevant.
 Also, the construction of probability forecasts or Monte Carlo simulations are computationally heavy.

 In the following we will describe our evaluation setting and use hourly time-series for illustration.
 We will estimate several different models of the so called SARIMAX type.
 SARIMAX stands for **seasonal** (S) **autoregressive** (AR) **integrated** (I) **moving-average** (MA) **with exogenous regressors** (X).